 Cover: What should I cover a burn with?
 A bandage?
 Butter?
 Cream?
 Toothpaste?

 No butter, no cream and definitely no toothpaste!
 Old wives tales have a lot to answer for and are untrue.

-The best thing to cover a burn with is cling film after you have cooled the burn down for at least 10 minutes but more if necessary 20 minutes would be ideal.
+The best thing to cover a burn with is cling film after you have cooled the burn down for at least 10 minutes but 20 - 30 minutes if you can.
 Cling film does not stick to burns.
 It is easy to diagnose what kind of burn it is as you can see through it.
 It protects the skin from infection, but it also stops the burn from drying out and retains the moisture, this stops the skin cells from dying and taking longer to heal.
 Pull out the first two bits and get rid of them and use the next bit of cling film which should be nice and clean.
 Make sure you cover the burn without it being too tight as burns tend to swell.

 Also teach your children to Stop, Drop and Roll’ should their clothes catch fire.

 Stop: If you stop moving it will prevent fanning the flames further and also allow people to help you faster.

 Drop: Drop down to the floor flat and cover your face with your hands to protect it.